nmaupu/yokis-hack/README.md

 The following features are available:
 - Command line interface over serial (115200 bauds)
+- Serial over Telnet connection
+- OTA upgrades
 - Home Assistant auto discovery (with prefix `/homeassistant` as describe on [Home Assistant documentation](https://www.home-assistant.io/docs/mqtt/discovery/))

 From serial, one can use the following commands:

+**Note:** To use telnet, just get the ip address of the device and use `telnet <ip>` to get the serial commands over Telnet.
 **Note:** When you pair a device, its configuration is stored and can be use for various commands if you don't pass any `device_name` as parameter.
 If you pair a new device, it replaces the stored configuration.

 | command   | paramters       | help                                                                                                |
 |-----------|-----------------|-----------------------------------------------------------------------------------------------------|